CallumJackson90/bank-class-programming/README.md

 ![image](https://user-images.githubusercontent.com/74067072/147395879-82ee9fcb-ed4d-46ef-8ce2-a516c17035d7.png)

-Unfortunately we were quite unlucky with the markets, losing 6.65% on our investments.
+Unfortunately, we were quite unlucky with the markets, losing 6.65% on our investments.
 As such, our account has been downgraded to a 'Current Account'

 And that encompasses the majority of the program as it stands.
-In the future I may explore adding a third account, a Business Account that cannot be withdrawn from, generates invoices, and must have an additional security measure, mimicking a 2FA, to conduct any investments.
+In the future I may explore adding a third account, a Business Account that cannot be withdrawn from generates invoices, and must have an additional security measure, mimicking a 2FA, to conduct any investments.
 Mostly, though, this experience was designed to apply what I have learned about Object-Oriented Programming.